-We are using both Curiosity Chronicles: Ancient History as our main history curriculum in first grade.
+We use Curiosity Chronicles: Ancient History as our main history curriculum in first grade.
 Then we also add in the history hops from History Quest Early Times.
 We really enjoy them.
 They complement each other because they cover everything in different ways, each with its own emphasis.
 Using both makes our study of history more well-rounded.

 We’re also using the Usborne Encyclopedia of World History.
 These books complement each other really well and I definitely recommend adding the encyclopedia to round out your studies and reinforce what they’re learning.